sdpmas/Scotch/workings.md

 ### Search:

 We use the high-dimensional representations of functions in Scotch dataset (after some filtrations) as the index to search over.
 Given a query, it gets encoded into the vector representation using CodeBERT model, and [ScaNN algorithm](https://github.com/google-research/google-research/tree/master/scann) is used to calculate vector similarity between functions in the Scotch dataset and the query.
 Functions with high similarities are returned as the search results.
-We use the high-dimensional vector representations of functions in the Scotch dataset as the search database.
-A user query is encoded into the vector representation using CodeBERT model, and [ScaNN algorithm](https://github.com/google-research/google-research/tree/master/scann) is used to calculate vector similarity between functions in the Scotch dataset and the query.
-Functions with high similarities are returned as the search results.